 - 1/4 teaspoon red pepper flakes

 - Rinse the swai fish fillets with cold water and pat dry with paper towels.
 Season both sides with salt and ground black pepper.

 - Place a large skillet over medium-high heat.
-Add the vegetable oil and wait for the oil to start sizzling.
-Pan fry the Swai fish fillet, about 1-2 minutes per side, or until light brown.
+Add the vegetable oil and wait for it to start sizzling.
+Pan-fry the fillets, about 1-2 minutes per side, or until light brown.
 Transfer to a plate.

-- To the same pan, and the butter and melt, then add garlic and ginger, stir and cook for 30 seconds.
+- To the same pan, add the butter and melt it, then add garlic and ginger, stir and cook for 30 seconds.

-- Add capers, lemon juice, parsley, red pepper flakes and a pinch of salt.
-As soon as the sauce bubbles, turn off the heat.
+- Add capers, lemon juice, parsley, red pepper flakes, and a pinch of salt.
+As soon as the sauce starts to bubble, turn off the heat.

 - Return the fish to the pan with the sauce and drizzle it on top with a spoon, garnish with lemon wedges and parsley.